-Mr. Giardinelli has thirty-eight years of experience in the construction industry and has been involved in the formation and growth of the Company since its inception.
+Mr. Giardinelli has forty years of experience in the construction industry and has been involved in the formation and growth of the Company since its inception.
 As President of one of the Company's operating subsidiaries, Mr. Giardinelli provides the Board a unique and valuable perspective on the construction business.

-ALAN P. KRUSI, 56 Director
+ALAN P. KRUSI, 58 Director

 Alan P. Krusi has served as a Director of the Company since March 2008.
-Mr. Krusi is Executive Vice President for Corporate Development of AECOM Technology Corporation.
-From 2003 until 2009 Mr. Krusi served as President of Earth Tech, Inc., an engineering, consulting, and construction services firm owned by Tyco International.
+Mr. Krusi is President, Strategic Development of AECOM Technology Corporation.
+From 2003 until 2008 Mr. Krusi served as

+President of Earth Tech, Inc., an engineering, consulting, and construction services firm owned by Tyco International.
 From 2002 to 2003, Mr. Krusi served as CEO of RealEnergy, Inc., a company providing on-site cogeneration to commercial and industrial customers.
-From 1999 to 2002, Mr. Krusi served as President of the Construction Services division of URS Corporation, where he oversaw an international construction services business specializing in construction management and program management of large public infrastructure projects.
-Prior to his employment with URS, and over a period of 22 years, Mr. Krusi held a number of technical and management positions within the engineering and construction industries.
+From 1999 to 2002, Mr. Krusi served as President of the Construction Services division of URS Corporation, where he oversaw an international construction services business specializing in construction management and program management.
+Prior to his employment with URS, and over a period of twenty-two years, Mr. Krusi held a number of technical and management positions within the engineering and construction industries.
 Mr. Krusi is a graduate of the University of California at Santa Barbara and is a Registered Geologist, Certified Engineering Geologist, and Licensed General Contractor in the State of California.